maxxiimo/the-front-end-manifesto/Information Architecting.md

 Basically I think like a newspaper layout editor.
 I also "borrow from the best" to get ideas about my layout by seeing what’s out there on the Web through inspiration sites like the ones listed above.
 I highly recommend the book "[Don't Make Me Think][]" by Steve Krug.
 It’s a good read and everything he says is so darn obvious, and all there in one great reference.

-I'm a strong proponent of prototyping on [paper][] after you have gathered and organized your blocks of information.
+I'm a strong proponent of prototyping on paper after you have gathered and organized your blocks of information.
 Doing so helps you visualize the layout and gives you some more opportunities for input, reflection and brainstorming before you begin coding, plus it is exactly how you will transfer your index card thinking to code.
 It your blueprint and where you will really think about how the page is going to visually look and function.
 Paper is also highly portable, requires no electricity, can easily be shared with others, and its use is a skill that is shared by all stakeholders.
+Here are some resources that will help you sketch:

+[Paper][]
+[Interface Sketch][]

 Here's what my application looks like so far: